For people with multiple sclerosis, an MS hug can be an unwelcome and painful symptom of the condition.

 - whether it prevents normal activity or sleep

-If breathing becomes difficult or painful, or the chest pain is severe and feels like a heart attack, a person should call 911, or their local emergency number, and be sure to tell a doctor about their MS.
+If breathing becomes difficult or painful or the chest pain is severe and feels like a heart attack, a person should call 911 or their local emergency number.
+They should be sure to tell a doctor about their MS.

 An MS hug often goes away without treatment, but medication is available if the feeling is persistent or very painful.

-The medication recommended will depend on whether the MS hug is dysesthesia or caused by muscle spasms.
+The type of medication will depend on whether the MS hug is due to dysesthesia or muscle spasms.

 Medications for dysesthesia include:

-- over-the-counter medications containing acetaminophen, such as Tylenol
+- over-the-counter pain relievers containing acetaminophen, such as Tylenol

 Medications for muscle spasms include:

-- baclofen, which reduces the messages sent between nerves
+- baclofen (Gablofen), which reduces the transmission of messages between nerves

-- tizanidine, which blocks the impulse that causes muscles to tighten
+- tizanidine (Zanaflex), which blocks the impulse that causes muscles to tighten

-Using a pressure stocking, wearing tight clothing, or tying a scarf around the affected area can trick the brain into feeling the sensation of an MS hug as pressure rather than pain.
-Some people may find this helpful, although others may not.
+Tricking the brain: Using a pressure stocking, wearing tight clothing, or tying a scarf around the affected area can trick the brain into experiencing the sensation of an MS hug as pressure rather than pain.
+Some people may find this helpful, but it will not work for everyone.

-A warm compress or hot water bottle with a cover on, pressed against the area, can change the feeling of pain to one of warmth.
+Applying heat: Pressing a warm compress or a hot water bottle with a cover on against the affected area can change the feeling of pain to one of warmth.

-MS symptoms often worsen if someone is stressed, tired, unwell, or sensitive to heat.
-If a person is aware of these triggers, it can help prevent an MS hug.
+Avoiding the triggers: MS symptoms often worsen when a person is stressed, tired, unwell, or experiencing changes of temperature.
+Being aware of these triggers may help a person prevent an MS hug.

-MS is a long-term condition with no cure, so the treatment will focus on managing symptoms and preventing a relapse.
-Most people with MS will experience periods of remission when they have few or no symptoms between flare-ups or relapses.
+MS is a long-term condition with no cure, so treatment aims to manage symptoms and prevent a relapse.
+Most people with MS will experience periods of remission, during which they have few or no symptoms.

-A doctor will help a person with MS make a plan of medication, treatment, and self-care that works for their individual needs.
-Regular exercise, a healthful diet, and plenty of rest can prevent a relapse and ease symptoms.
+A doctor will help a person with MS create a treatment plan involving a combination of medication, other therapies, and self-care that works for their individual needs.
+Regular exercise, a healthful diet, and plenty of rest may help ease symptoms and prevent a relapse.

-Although not everyone with MS will experience an MS hug, for some people, they will be an unavoidable part of the condition.
+Not everyone with MS will experience MS hugs, but some people will experience them as an unavoidable part of the condition.

-How long their MS hugs last, and the level of pain and discomfort caused, will affect how someone chooses to manage this symptom.
+How long an MS hug lasts and how much pain and discomfort it involves will affect how a person chooses to manage this symptom.